 What Are SAT Biology E and M All About?

 The SAT Biology test is an important subject for those interested in pursuing medicine, pharmacy, or other science-related subjects.
-SAT Biology E mainly covers the different biological communities, animal population, and energy flow.
+SAT Biology E mainly covers the different biological communities, animal populations, and energy flow.

 It also includes concepts like an ecosystem, climate change.
 On the other hand, biology covers topics on biochemistry, cellular structure, and processes, such as photosynthesis and respiration.